jcblw/marrow/README.md

 ## Marrow

-Marrow.js is what the bones are inside the bones of your framework, it basic is building blocks for your web components.
+Marrow.js is inside the bones of your framework, it basic is building blocks for your web components.
 It packs in a couple conventions that I use for my web components plus a event emitter.

 ### To Use